 If you’re thinking about running FEAST but don’t know where to begin, join our 30-minute free online Teacher Information Session.
 The presentation provides an overview of the program, explains how it addresses the Australian curriculum and details practical components, resources and training available for teachers.
 These sessions are also an opportunity to meet the FEAST team and ask questions.

-The session is held on Zoom, connection details are emailed after registering.
+The session is held on Microsoft Teams, connection details are emailed after registering.

-Register to attend the next information session on March 8th at 4:30 pm (AEDT).
+Register to attend the next information session on the 30 November 2023 at 3:30PM (AEDT).

 OzHarvest offers Food Waste Education presentations for schools, which can be delivered in person (depending on location) or online.
 The presentation runs for 30 minutes, including time for questions and engages students on the following topics: